snac-cooperative/technical-docs/tat_requirements/readme.md

+These documents are organized in the following order:

-The plan gives the big overview.
+The [plan](plan.md) gives the big overview.

 Introduction covers the current state and background.